TedHusted/awake/awake.md/awake.md

 Joanna chuckles politely and continues, “I was surprised to hear about the car crash.
 That type of thing happens so rarely now.
 Is the family pursuing Stratos?”

 “It’s complicated,” says Ravi.
-“We’re told that the auditors report finds the airbags are responsible for the wrongful death.
-The airbag manufacturer asserts that without the event data recorder, we can’t determine if the cause was equipment failure or operator error.
+“We’re told that the NTSB report finds that the airbags are responsible for the wrongful death.
+The airbag manufacturer argues that without the event data recorder, we can’t determine if the cause was equipment failure or operator error.
 The ERD manufacturer insists that the device must have been installed improperly.
 Stratos says that everything passed the required tests. — I’m sure there will be some kind of settlement but everyone is stalling.
 California is an at-fault state so these things already take forever.”

-“I heard that Brent’s last commit was completed in record time, though,” says Joanna, bringing the topic back around.
+“I heard that, given the scope, Brent’s last commit was completed in record time,” says Joanna, bringing the topic back around.

 “Yes,” says Adrian.
-“It seems that the big change was created over a three-day weekend of binge coding, which simplifies the patent application.
+“The big change was created over a three-day weekend of binge coding, which simplifies the patent application.
 Brent also left behind a great walk through.
 I’m working on the patent application myself.
 It doesn’t seem right to delegate it so soon after the crash.”

 “Since the AI Licensing Act, patents aren’t just IP — they’re market power.
 We want Pulse to lead the charge.
 We will let you know when the application is filed.
 The process can take a year to get the final grant.”